orchardguides/kei-open-mcr/README.md

 Currently, packaged executables are only provided for Windows.
 For other operating systems, see Running From Source below.

-### Windows Installation

-To install the utility, simply download the latest `.exe` file from from the releases page and install it.
-After installation, check your Start menu for a shortcut.

 ### Running Without Install

-For users who cannot or do not want to install the software on their machine, ZIP file packages are also available for each release.
+ZIP file packages are also available for each release.
 Download the file, extract it anywhere on your machine, and run the `main.exe` file.
 This method does not require administrator priveleges.

 ### Running From Source / CLI